-• Some people find it hard to get to sleep because they are thinking about the past, worrying, or thinking about what they need to do the next day.
-If this happens to you,

-- This strategy will help you take control over your worries, rather than feeling like your mind is running wild at night. - Pick a time well before bed that you can spend 20 minutes worrying, planning, or problem solving every day.
-During other times, write your worries down on paper. - When it is your "Worry Time/Planning Time/ Problem-Solving Time," get out your written list, and worry on purpose.
-Set a timer. - As you look over the list, ask: "Will I be able to find a solution to any of these before I sleep tonight?" - If so, solve the problem. - Most things on your list will not be able to be solved before you go to sleep that night.
-Be honest with yourself and acknowledge that some things are not solvable right away. - Consider if the problem cannot be solved, is there a next step you can take toward solving the problem?
-If so, do that! - When the time is up, go back to writing down your worries on the list and save them for the next "Worry Time/Planning Time/ Problem-Solving Time." - At night, remind yourself that the day is done, and that nighttime is not the best time for worrying or solving problems.
+- Some people find it hard to get to sleep because they are thinking about the past, worrying, or thinking about what they need to do the next day.
+If this happens to you, an exercise to help close out the day is to schedule a "Worry Time," "Planning Time," or "Preemptive Problem-Solving Time." - This strategy will help you take control over your worries, rather than feeling like your mind is working against you or running wild at night. - First, pick a time well before bed that you can spend 20 minutes worrying, planning, or problem solving every day.
+During other times, write your worries down on paper. - Second, when it is your "Worry Time/Planning Time/Preemptive Problem-Solving Time," get out your written list, and worry on purpose.
+Set a timer. - As you look over the list, ask yourself: "Will I be able to find a solution to any of these before I sleep tonight?" - o If so, solve the problem. - o However, most things on your list will not be able to be solved before you go to sleep that night.
+Be honest with yourself and acknowledge that some things are not solvable right away. - o Consider if the problem cannot be solved, is there a next step you can take toward solving the problem?
+If so, do that! - Third, when the time is up, go back to writing down your worries on the list and save them for the next "Worry Time/Planning Time/Preemptive Problem-Solving Time." - At night, remind yourself that the day is done, and that nighttime is not the best time for worrying or solving problems.
 It's worth it to not worry in bed! - If additional worries or to-do items come up at night, write them on the list for the next time. - If you stay at it, your mind will probably spend less time worrying over and over about the same things.
 You may notice that your mind is not racing all over the place as much as it used to.
 In the meantime, be patient with yourself!
 It can take time to notice the impact of this habit.